JessZuchowski/java_games/readme.md

    a.
 Enemies have hit points & take damage from player spores.

    b.
 At zero hp, slugs will curl up and stop roaming.
+4. Camera to follow player through maze.
-4. When player reaches end of maze a new level will start.
+5. When player reaches end of maze a new level will start.

 ## Tools Used